top of page

 Perry Duffin image

-The studio has been very lucky to have works included in the collection of the University of Newcastle and major public works form part of local and state authorities collections in ACT, Maribyrnong (VIC), Newcastle (NSW), Wagga Wagga (NSW),Maitland (NSW), Singleton (NSW), Cessnock (NSW) and Langemark-Poelkapelle (Belgium).
-The studio has had work exhibited widely, both nationally, including at Sculpture by the Sea Bondi; and internationally in UK, USA, Germany, France and Belgium.
-Most of the functional work is made for exclusive private residences, restaurants and vineyards across NSW.
-In 2022, the studio was featured with a dedicated chapter in the Metal design international a hard cover book published in German and English.
+Will's work is exhibited widely, both nationally, including at Sculpture by the Sea Bondi; and internationally in UK, USA, Germany, France and Belgium.
+In 2022, Will was featured with a dedicated chapter in the Metal design international a hard cover book published in German and English (by German publishing house Verlag Hephaistos).

 As a small, hands on studio we care deeply about the impact our actions have on the planet.
-Steel is one of the most recyclable materials on earth but it does require huge amount of energy to produce and work with.
-We apply efficiencies to reduce waste and burn less energy in our planning, material reclaiming and use of technology in our making processes.
-However, primarily we justify our impact through the longlivity of what we make, typically multigenerational timeframes and our aim to bring into the world fewer items with more care and meaning attached to them and in so doing help us see the beauty in materials and build a respect for our surroundings.
+Steel is one of the most durable and recyclable materials on earth but it does require huge amount of energy to produce and work with.
+We act to reduce waste and burn less energy in our planning, material reclaiming and use of technology in our making processes.
+However, primarily we justify our impact through the multi-generational longevity of what we make, and an ethos of making less with more care and meaning attached to them and in so doing help us see the beauty in materials and build respect for our surroundings.

-If you have a project that we might be able to help you with we would love to hear from you.
+If you have a project that we might be able to help you with please get in touch.

 bottom of page